Woodturning News! We hope all of our customers and their families are staying safe. For us, things aren't very different as we always work at home.

 Steve is pondering the best way to cut this crotch piece; hoping for some nicely figured wood.

-We are carrying some favorite woodturning supplies: Pentacryl Wood Stabilizer and Odies finishing products.
+We are carrying some favorite woodturning supplies: Pentacryl Wood Stabilizer End Grain Sealer and Odies Butter.

 A Rosewood log is pictured above during the milling.

 Return from Woodturning News to our Woodturning Blanks 4 U home page.